-This course introduces graduate students to the concepts and theory of biomedical engineering devices, especially for sensing and modulation purposes.
-The course provides classroom lectures on the operation mechanism and applications of microsensors and modulators, for glucose, neurochemicals, bio-potentials, and cellular ions using electronic or optical transduction.
+This course introduces graduate students to concepts and theory of biomedical devices, especially for sensing and modulation purposes.
+The course provides lectures on the operation mechanisms and applications of microsensors and modulators for glucose, neurochemicals, bio-potentials, and cellular ions using electronic or optical transduction.
 In addition to classroom lectures, students will have a laboratory component for the design and fabrication of microscale biomedical sensors.
-Students will also conduct team projects to design, fabricate and analyze engineering devices and systems.

 EEN 551 Communications Systems (3 Credits)

 Presentation of the fundamentals of modern digital communication systems and evaluation of their performance.
-Topics include a brief review of random processes theory, principles of optimum receiver design for discrete and continuous messages, matched filters and correlation receivers, signal design, and error performance for various signal geometries.
-The course also treats aspects of system design such as propagation, link power calculations, noise models, RF components, and antennas.
+Topics include a review of random processes theory, principles of optimum receiver design for discrete and continuous messages, matched filters and correlation receivers, signal design, and error performance for various signal geometries.
+The course also covers link power calculations, noise models, RF components, and antennas.

 EEN 562 Semiconductor Processing Technology (3 Credits)

 This course presents the fundamentals of semiconductor processing technology, including semiconductor substrates, micro fabrication techniques, and process integration.
-Lithography, oxidation, diffusion, ion implantation, methods of film deposition and etching, metal interconnections, measurement techniques and packaging will be discussed.
+Lithography, oxidation, diffusion, ion implantation, methods of film deposition and etching, metal interconnections, measurement techniques and packaging.
 Future trends and challenges in semiconductor manufacturing will also be discussed.
-Modeling of the fabrication of semi-conductor devices will be performed using a process simulation program.
 A design project is required in this course.

 EEN 581 Analog Integrated Circuits (3 Credits)

-Topics include design and analysis of analog integrated circuits; feedback amplifier analysis and design, including stability, compensation; layout and floor planning issues associated with mixed-signal IC design; selected applications of analog circuits such as A/D and D/A converters, amplifiers, current sources; extensive use of CAD tools for design entry, simulation; and creation of an analog integrated circuit design project.
+This courses addresses design and analysis of analog integrated circuits.
+Topics include feedback amplifier analysis and design, including stability and compensation; layout and floor planning issues associated with mixed-signal IC design; selected applications of analog A/D and D/A converters; and current sources.
+Students will also use CAD tools for design and simulation throughout the course.

 EEN 582 Bioelectrics (3 Credits)

-Basic electrical engineering principles will be applied to understand how electrical signals are generated in a biological cell and their role in proper functioning of various bioelectric systems in our body.
+This course applies basic electrical engineering principles to understand the proper functioning of biological cells and tissue, and selected human organs.
 This course covers the important concepts of bioelectrics, bioelectric system modeling and diagnosis.
 Although emphasis will be given to the cardiovascular system, students will be able to apply the principles of bioelectricity to any bioelectrical system.

 EEN 590 Research Methods (1 Credits)

-Introduces students to the various styles of technical 147 writing.
-Style manuals used for master's theses at Norfolk State and the standard technical style manuals that are used for technical journals will be introduced.
-Students will also learn how to do detailed database searches on technical topics.
-Exhaustive bibliographic studies of technical issues will be developed
+This course introduces students to various styles of technical writing.
+Style manuals used for master's theses at Norfolk State and the standard technical style manuals for technical journals will be reviewed.
+Students will also learn how to conduct detailed database searches on technical topics.
+Exhaustive bibliographic studies of technical issues will be developed.